miromanestar/JS-Horizontal-Masonry/README.md

 # jQuery-Horizontal-Masonry
 An example of a horizontal masonry layout using jQuery!

-This example utilizes jQuery to make things easier, but everything here can also be done quite easily in vanillaJS!
+This example utilizes jQuery to make things easier, but everything here can also be done quite easily in vanilla JS!

 [Live demo here!](https://miromanestar.github.io/JS-Horizontal-Masonry/)